Abducted CNN producer released

-On the video, which was recorded while he was in the custody of his abductors, Ali called for the Druze not to serve in the Israeli military, saying the cause of the Druze is the same as that of Palestinians.
+On the video, which was recorded while he was held captive, Ali called for the Druze not to serve in the Israeli military, saying that the cause of the Druze is the same as that of the Palestinians.

-CNN Correspondent Ben Wedeman said he, Ali and CNN photographer Mary Rogers had left their Gaza office in a taxi when a white Peugeot pulled in front of them, blocking their way.
+CNN correspondent Ben Wedeman said the abduction occurred about 6:35 p.m.
+Monday just after he, Ali and CNN photographer Mary Rogers had left their Gaza City office in a taxi.

-Wedeman said a man in his early 20s and dressed in civilian clothes emerged from the car, stuck a revolver through the taxi window and "said to me in Arabic, 'Which one of you is Riad?'"
+A white Peugeot pulled in front of them, blocking their way, Wedeman said, and a man in his early 20s, dressed in civilian clothes, emerged from the car, stuck a revolver through the taxi window and "said to me in Arabic, 'Which one of you is Riad?' "

 No one was injured in the incident.

 Ali has worked for the network for about two years, traveling extensively in Gaza and the West Bank as part of his assignments.